Thailand Food Guide

 Soy

-MEDIUM PREVALENCESoy products are common in Thai cuisine, especially in the form of soy sauce and tofu.
+MEDIUM PREVALENCESoy is common in Thai food, mostly as soy sauce and tofu.

 COMMONLY FOUND IN: